8

 4

 • This is great!
 Do you think there could be a way to create these time-specific greetings using Latin?
 Or is this language limited to what was known in that era?
 (Currently newbie at Latin).
-Apr 21, 2021 at 3:31
+Commented Apr 21, 2021 at 3:31

-• What might be worth looking at (or listening to) is a five-minute podcast of news in Latin, which must surely have to cater for some modernisms -- although I confess I haven't followed my own advice. vaticannews.va/en/podcast/vatican-radio-news-in-latin.html Apr 21, 2021 at 13:04
+• What might be worth looking at (or listening to) is a five-minute podcast of news in Latin, which must surely have to cater for some modernisms -- although I confess I haven't followed my own advice. vaticannews.va/en/podcast/vatican-radio-news-in-latin.html Commented Apr 21, 2021 at 13:04

 • They've actually been created many times over - these Erasmian variations only just scratch the surface.
 I've already mentioned the difficulty with saying "morning"; apart from that, you can simply substitute diēs in my phrases with the words for "evening and night".
 The old phrase book I linked has bonum māne, bonum sērum and precor tibi fēlīcem noctem.
 In order to go into details about this, I think we'd need a separate question.
-Apr 21, 2021 at 13:14
+Commented Apr 21, 2021 at 13:14

 • My first Latin professor, a practitioner of Living Latin, used to greet us with bonum mane.